gcassel/Modular-Organizing-Terminology/terms/deceive.md

 #### Note

-The qualifiers above regarding disempowerment within a context have been applied to distinguish socially aggressive deception from playful inconsequential untruths.
+The qualifiers above regarding disempowerment within a context have been applied to distinguish socially aggressive deception from untruths within intentionally playful contexts.
 (Distinguishing that at this ontological level is certainly debatable; WIP.)